top of page

-Inversion sprains, which affect the outside (lateral side) of the ankle, make up 85% of all ankle sprains.
-They're the type of injury most runners experience.
-In contrast, medial ankle sprains (located on the inside of the ankle) are less common and typically result from fractures or other traumatic incidents.
+Inversion sprains, which affect the outside (lateral side) of the ankle, account for 85% of all ankle sprains and are particularly common among runners.
+On the other hand, medial ankle sprains, affecting the inside of the ankle, are less frequent and usually stem from fractures or other traumatic incidents.

-When an ankle is severely injured, inadequate treatment and rehabilitation can prevent it from healing completely, leading to reduced stability.
-This instability may cause chronic ankle pain, recurrent sprains, imbalanced gait, osteoarthritis, and an ongoing pattern of dysfunction.
+When an ankle injury is severe, inadequate treatment and rehabilitation can hinder complete healing, leading to reduced stability.
+This instability can result in chronic ankle pain, recurrent sprains, imbalanced gait, osteoarthritis, and a persistent pattern of dysfunction.
+Proper care and rehabilitation are crucial to restoring full function and preventing long-term complications.

-The reason inversion sprains are so widespread can be traced back to our uneven anatomy.
-The bone on the lower outside of the ankle (lateral malleolus - distal fibula) extends further down than the bone on the inside (medial malleolus – fibula), providing the inside of the ankle (medial side) with greater stability than the outside (lateral side).
+The prevalence of inversion sprains can be attributed to the uneven anatomy of the ankle.
+The bone on the lower outside of the ankle (lateral malleolus - distal fibula) extends further down than the bone on the inside (medial malleolus – fibula), providing greater stability to the inside (medial side) of the ankle compared to the outside (lateral side).

-Recent research indicates that individuals with a history of recurrent ankle sprains exhibit decreased muscle firing activity in the ankle, knee, and hip when performing tasks, a phenomenon known as Athrogenic Muscle Inhibition (AMI).
-This suggests that an ankle sprain's impact isn't limited to the local area but can extend throughout the entire leg.
+While many ankle sprains appear to heal completely without rehabilitation, they are actually more susceptible to future injury if not properly treated.
+Recent research shows that individuals with a history of recurrent ankle sprains exhibit decreased muscle-firing activity in the ankle, knee, and hip during tasks, a condition known as Arthrogenic Muscle Inhibition (AMI).
+This indicates that the effects of an ankle sprain are not confined to the injured area but can impact the entire leg, highlighting the importance of comprehensive treatment and rehabilitation.

-The outside part of the ankle, or the lateral side, gains its stability from a combination of three ligaments.
-These include the Anterior Talofibular Ligament (ATFL), the Calcaneofibular Ligament (CFL), and the Posterior Talofibular Ligament (PTFL).
+The lateral (outside) part of the ankle gains stability from three ligaments: the Anterior Talofibular Ligament (ATFL), the Calcaneofibular Ligament (CFL), and the Posterior Talofibular Ligament (PTFL).

-Movements where the foot is pointed downwards (plantar flexed) and rolled out (inverted) can potentially harm both the ATFL and CFL.
-Significant instability in the ankle can arise if these two ligaments are damaged.
+Movements where the foot is pointed down (plantar flexed) and rolled out (inverted) can harm both the ATFL and CFL, leading to significant ankle instability.
+The PTFL, the strongest lateral ligament, is rarely injured except in cases of complete ankle dislocation.

 Ankle sprains can result in damage to various structures, such as connective tissues, tendons, muscles, and nerves.
 A comprehensive understanding of these injuries, commonly seen in lateral ankle sprains and high ankle sprains, is essential for effective treatment and prevention of future sprains.

-Tendons: In inversion sprains, the Peroneal Tendon is often injured, and during recovery, it may displace from its normal position, a condition known as subluxation.
+Tendons: In inversion sprains, the Peroneal Tendon is often injured, and during recovery, it may be displaced from its normal position, a condition known as subluxation.
 It's crucial to address this issue during the recovery stage of an ankle sprain to promote proper healing.

 Muscles: Peroneus Brevis and Peroneus Longus are two muscles frequently involved in ankle sprains.
 Longitudinal tears of the Peroneus Brevis are commonly associated with lateral ankle sprains, while the Peroneus Longus may exhibit altered activation patterns due to muscle restrictions that form after ankle instability.
 If not addressed, these restrictions could predispose individuals to recurrent injuries.
 Both muscles function to evert the foot at the tarsal joint and plantar-flex the foot at the ankle.